Every believer has a story of God’s saving and sanctifying work in their lives, this is mine.

-I was fervently pressing into Him and sorting the truth from lies.
+I avidly pursuing Him and sorting the truth from the lies.
 The first manifestation of this was the frustration I felt at my church when I realized I had not been taught about the God of the Bible, I was being taught a distortion.
-When I expressed this to my parents and asked if we could look somewhere else for our church home, they agreed, also sensing the lack of Bible-based teaching.
+When I expressed this to my parents and asked if we could look somewhere else for our church home and they agreed.
 This began two years of what I call “church-hopping” before my family found where we fit within the body of Christ.

 The next thing my renewed conscience prompted me to change was my school.
-The environment I was in was full of darkness and I would consistently come home from school upset by the evil I would witness.
+The environment I in was not building me up.
+I longed for somewhere that I could find fellowship and grow in wisdom.
 I again turned to my parents who fully supported and provided for my shift into a Christian school of which I still attend today.
-This gave me new hope as I was able to go into school each day growing in not only knowledge but wisdom as well.
+This gave me new hope as I was able to go into school each day growing mentally and spiritually.

 I woke up one day with an intense, migraine-like headache, and it hasn’t stopped since.
 And yes, I really mean hasn’t stopped, not even for a minute.
 This was in the August between my seventh and eighth-grade year, I’m now in junior year of high school and have not yet experienced any relief from this pain.
-Less than a month had passed with this constant headache and I had already begun to suffer from severe emotional distress.
+Less than a month had passed with this constant headache and I had already begun to struggle with severe depression and anxiety.

 Sixth months were spent spiraling deeper into pain because it took me a long time to actually talk to someone and even longer to find the someone who gave me the guidance and support I needed.